NEISSproject/NERDatasets/Sturm/README.md

 place        | 524
 not tagged   | 33,809

 We provide the dataset in two formats.
-The first one is the classical CONLL-Format and the second one is an easy json format with the following structure:
+The first one is an easy format similar to the well-known CONLL-X format and the second one is an easy json format with the following structure:

 It consists of a list of samples.
 Each sample is in turn a list of words or special characters.
 These in turn are represented as a two-element list, where the first element is the word itself and the second element is the corresponding target tag.
 Here is an example: